nickcanz/search-go/README.md

 ES_PASSWORD=<access secret>
 ```

-With the `.env` file populated, we can now directly connect to our Elasticsearch cluster from code.
+With the `.env` file populated, we can now directly connect to our Elasticsearch cluster from code using the official [go-elasticsearch](https://github.com/elastic/go-elasticsearch/tree/v7.10.0) library, making sure to use `v7.10.0` to match up with the version of Elasticsearch we're using.

 Let's modify `cmd/load-books/main.go` so that it looks like below.

 ```go
 package main